microsoft/CameraTraps/megadetector.md

 #### Release notes

-In addition to incorporating additional data, this release adds a preliminary "human" class.
+In addition to incorporating additional data, this release adds a preliminary &ldquo;human&rdquo; class.
 Our animal training data is still far more comprehensive than our humans-in-camera-traps data, so if you're interested in using our detector but find that it works better on animals than people, stay tuned.

 #### Download links